asvela/dlc-control/README.md

 ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/asvela/dlc-control?style=flat-square)

-(Word of caution: This module controls potentially Class 4 lasers.
-Use is entirely on your own risk.)

-Convenience wrapper of Toptica Laser SDK for controlling a Toptica CTL with a DCL pro.
+Convenience wrapper of Toptica Laser SDK for controlling a Toptica CTL with a DCL pro

-Provides a command line programme also, run `python dlccontrol.py -h` to learn more.

-Example use
+*Word of caution: This module controls potentially Class 4 lasers.*
+*Use is entirely on your own risk.*

+The ``DLCcontrol`` class can read and control:

+  * laser current on/off
+  * wavelength setpoint
+  * analogue remote control settings (can control laser current and/or piezo simultaneously)
+    - enable/disable
+    - select input channel
+    - set multiplier factor of the input voltage
+  * internal scan settings (both for scanning the piezo and laser current)
+    - scan start
+    - scan end
+    - scan offset
+    - scan amplitude

+The class will check that wavelength setpoint and internal scan settings are within acceptable ranges (and raise a ``OutOfRangeError`` if not).

+### Examples

+The module uses properties extensively (listed as `Instance variables` in the docs), which means class attributes have setter and getter functions, which can be used like this:

 ```python
 import dlccontrol as ctrl